CruxConnect/crux-docs/_files/upload.md

 ### Request Parameters

 file
-: (string) The file contents for upload
+: (string) The physical file to be uploaded.

 filename
 : (string) The filename for upload